List of School Rumble characters: Tenma Tsukamoto

 The female protagonist.
 Short and fairly childish for her age, Tenma is often mistaken as being younger than her classmates and her younger sister Yakumo.

-She does not believe herself to be very pretty in the eyes of boys, even though most of them admit that she's cute.
-She strives to be seen as a woman and attempts to learn cooking to impress Karasuma.
+She does not perceive herself as particularly attractive to boys, although many of them acknowledge her cuteness.
+She aspires to be seen as a mature woman and endeavors to impress Karasuma through her cooking skills.
 One of her distinctive physical features are the little pigtails in her hair, which often wiggle if she is happy, excited and sometimes shocked.
 They also sag down if she is disappointed or sad.
 She is also slow and unreliable; she often misunderstands obvious situations.
 Despite her negative qualities, Tenma is good-natured, friendly, sweet, and very determined.
 She enjoys professional wrestling and, along with Harima, is a fan of the jidaigeki television show The Three For The Kill (三匹が斬られる!, Sanbiki ga Kirareru!).
 Tenma also has relatively low academic scores.
 Both she and her sister have part-time jobs to make ends meet.

 After knowing of Karasuma's disease, and even finding out that he lost all memories of her, she decided to transfer to the United States and continue her studies there in order to stay beside him.
 When she learns there is nothing that can be done, her life is given meaning and she decides to study medicine.

 She makes her last appearance at the end of School Rumble Z comforting her sister.

 According to the last Japanese poll performed by the publishers of the manga, Tenma is currently the fourth most popular character in the series.

 In the anime adaptation of Natsu no Arashi! (which was also made by Jin Kobayashi), she and Harima made a cameo appearance at the cafe as customers wearing their school uniforms.